 The University of Chicago’s Everyday Mathematics is a spiraling curriculum that introduces topics to varying degrees in each grade.
 The first grade program follows the second grade curriculum and offers daily practice and review of skills and concepts introduced in kindergarten (first grade curriculum).
 Differentiated problem solving opportunities are explored by means of group challenges and activities, collaborative discussions, and independent projects; all of which foster and strengthen the development of mathematical intuition and critical thinking.
 Logical reasoning activities allow the learner to practice strategies, decisions, choices, and even behaviors of an independent, confident learner who is willing to make mistakes.
 The big understanding is for children to understand the process of solving a problem.

 Establishing good character is essential to each child’s success, confidence and well-being.
 It is important for each child to develop self-discipline and good work habits, to resolve conflicts peacefully, problem solve, and to think independently.
-Quest Academy twelve character traits include: respect, self-discipline, industry, compassion, patience, courage, honesty, modesty, gratitude, loyalty and generosity.
-The three truths about character: 1.
-Character is all the time 2.
-We will constantly grow in character 3.
-We will make character mistakes.
+Quest Academy's twelve character traits include: respect, self-discipline, industry, compassion, patience, courage, honesty, modesty, gratitude, loyalty, responsibility, and generosity.
+The three things we know about character development: 1.
+Character is continuously being taught and learned.
+2. Our personal character traits are constantly growing and changing.
+3. We will make mistakes and learn from them.

 Visit the Lower School Science page for information about our lab-based science experience.